 Free 6-part Email Welcome Series from Active Campaign

 Active Campaign is another recommended email service provider.
-Mostly due to its applications for marketing automation and email sequences.
-It’s Welcome Email Series: A 6-Email Welcome Sequence You Can Steal post offers a free download.
+Primarily due to its applications for marketing automation and email sequences.
+Its Welcome Email Series: A 6-Email Welcome Sequence You Can Steal post offers a free download.
 You can get its example welcome series.

 The subject line is the most crucial part.
 That’s because it’s a wasted effort if subscribers don’t open your email.
 Most email programs provide open rates and averages.
 If your open rates are below expectation, tweak and test to get improvements.
-If you are starting and don’t have a large list, tweaking is not helpful.
+If you are starting and don’t have an extensive list, tweaking is not helpful.
 You need 100 results to get useful results.

 Click Link Trigger Example

 A link in an email can trigger another sequence.
 “Click to learn secrets from my “Sunset Series.”
 Tempt readers with your tips on finding the perfect place to view sunsets.
 I’m making that up, but you get the drift—plant intrigue and curiosity.
 Then follow up with info about the series.

 Email Marketing Sequences for Artists Timing

 I like to suggest using a Fibonacci sequence as a sending schedule.
 Use the sequence of 1,1,2,3,5,8,13,21,34 as interval day.
 The numbers are the first in the Fibonacci sequence.
 The sequence uses the sum of the two previous numbers to create the next number to the right.

 Fibonacci is the equation part of the Golden Rectangle formula found in art and nature.
 If there is no sale by the 34th interval, I suggest a re-engagement series.